 If you want to get rid of the white space between the bars, right click on the top red bar and select Format Data Series.
 Set Separated to 100% and Gap Width to 10%.

 Congratulations!
 You’ve created a project timeline in Excel.

 Download a Free Excel Timeline Template

-Instead of creating your own project timeline template in Excel, that’s ready made.
-Track deadlines and project status for all kinds of projects, from software development to online marketing campaigns, with this from Microsoft Office.
+Instead of creating your own project timeline template in Excel, download one that's ready made.
+Track deadlines and project status for all kinds of projects, from software development to online marketing campaigns, with this free timeline template download from Microsoft Office.

 An Easier Way to Create Project Timelines

 As you can see, it’s time consuming and tedious to create project timelines in Excel.
 Plus, whenever a deadline changes or new tasks need to be added, it’s difficult to manually update your Excel chart.